-Hobie was once a privately owned pet in Asheboro, North Carolina, where he was kept in a 8x8 dog crate.
-His former owners found that once Hobie started to mature he became very aggressive toward the owner’s husband.
+Hobie was once a privately owned pet in Asheboro, North Carolina, where he was kept in a 8ft x 8ft dog crate.
+His former owners found that once Hobie started to mature, he became very aggressive toward the owner’s husband.
 Hobie also had a bad habit of ingesting household objects, such as socks, that would require surgery to remove.
 When his family decided they could no longer care for him, they contacted Carolina Tiger Rescue.

 December 5, 2018

-Monday he went back outside and was eager for his evening meal and meds, but Tuesday morning he looked dehydrated and didn’t want to move.
+Monday, he went back outside and was eager for his evening meal and meds, but on Tuesday morning, he looked dehydrated and didn’t want to move.
 We ran bloodwork and started him back on fluids.
 Sadly, the bloodwork indicated that he was septic.
 Sepsis is not an uncommon issue when dealing with bowel obstructions.
-The intestines become inflamed and allow bacteria that normal lives in the intestines to get into the bloodstream.
+The intestines become inflamed and allow bacteria that normally lives in the intestines to get into the bloodstream.
 As we were discussing any possible treatment options, which are limited due to working with a wild animal, his heart stopped.
-On necropsy we found that a small area of the incision in his intestine had dehisced (the suture was in place, but the tissue had broken down).
-Dehiscence is another common complication and would have also required a weeks stay on IV fluids and antibiotics, as well as an abdominal drain.
+On necropsy, we found that a small area of the incision in his intestine had dehisced (the suture was in place, but the tissue had broken down).
+Dehiscence is another common complication and would have also required a week’s stay on IV fluids and antibiotics, as well as an abdominal drain.
 On Sunday, we were hopeful that the surgery would be a success.
 We knew that things could still go wrong, but we were pleased at how well he had done and that there was only one area that we had to cut open.
-On Tuesday, we were heartbroken that the complications from the obstruction took his from us.
+On Tuesday, we were heartbroken that the complications from the obstruction took him from us.